AparAhuja/Phoenix/README.md

 # Phoenix : Microbial Growth Simulation Platform
-Phoenix is simulation platform to study microbial growth.<br>
+Phoenix is currently being used as a tool for game theoretic ananlysis of microbial growth.<br>

 ## Dependencies